January 26, 2018

 Compulsory civil liability insurance

 Until now, only owners of breeds considered potentially dangerous were legally required to take out civil liability insurance with a minimum level of cover.
 That's now a thing of the past.
-The new animal welfare act now establishes that the region (comunidad autónoma) has the power to demand an insurance for all dogs or just for some specific breeds.
-Madrid or the Basque country law stipulates that all dog owners must hold a civil liability insurance policy, ensuring responsibility among pet owners across the board.
+The new animal welfare act now establishes that all types of dogs must have liability insurance.
+Madrid or the Basque country law already stipulated that all dog owners must hold a civil liability insurance policy, ensuring responsibility among pet owners across the board.
 You should check this out on your local city council or ayuntamiento to know more about its law.
 You can get more info on what this type of insurance entails here.

 End to use of animals as source of entertainment